Zeta201/wso2-ebpf-api-gateway/README.md

 #### Install MetalLB

 To access the service that will be exposed via the Gateway API, we need to allocate an external IP address.
 When a Gateway is created, an associated Kubernetes Services of the type LoadBalancer is created.
 When using a managed Kubernetes Service like EKS, AKS or GKE, the LoadBalancer is assigned an IP (or DNS name) automatically.
-For private cloud or for home labs, we need another tool – such as MetalLB below – to allocate an IP Address and to provide L2 connectivity.
+For private cloud or for home labs, we need another tool such as **MetalLB** to allocate an IP Address and to provide L2 connectivity.

 ```bash
 make install-metallb